DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 inputs and outputs to inform the test plan.
 - **Relational database model**: data elements and records arragned in tables which are related or linked to each other to implement business logic, where data records of different structures or types are needed together in the same activity.
 Records are identified using a variety of keys.
     - **Candidate Keys**: is a subset of attributes that can be used to uniquely identify any record in a table.
 No two records in the same table will ever contain the same values for all attributes composing a candidate key.
 Each table may have one or more candidate keys, which are chosen from column headings.
-    - **Primary Keys**: is selected from the set of candidate keys for a table to be used to uniquely identify the records in a table.
+    - **Primary Keys**: is selected from the set of candidate keys for a table to be used to 🧠uniquely identify the records in a table.
 Each table has only one primary key, selected by the database designer from the set of candidate keys.
 The RDBMS enforces the uniqueness of primary keys by disallowing the insertion of multiple records with the same primary key.
     - **Alternate Keys**: Any candidate key that is not selected as the primary key is referred to as an alternate key.
     - **Foreign Keys**: is used to enforce relationships between two tables, also known as referential integrity.
 Referential integrity ensures that if one table contains a foreign key, it corresponds to a still-­existing primary key in the other table in the relationship.
 It makes certain that no record/tuple/row contains a reference to a primary key of a nonexistent record/tuple/row.
+Foreign keys are used to enforce 🧠referential integrity constraints between tables that participate in a relationship.
     - **Normalization**: Database developers strive to create well-­organized and efficient databases.
 To assist with this effort, they’ve defined several levels of database organization known as normal forms.
 The process of bringing a database table into compliance with normal forms is known as normalization.The three most common are first normal form (1NF), second normal form (2NF), and third normal form (3NF).
 Each of these forms adds requirements to reduce redundancy in the tables, eliminate misplaced data, and perform a number of other housekeeping tasks.
 The normal forms are cumulative—­in other words, to be in 2NF, a table must first be 1NF compliant.
 Before making a table 3NF compliant, it must first be in 2NF.
     - Relational database transactions have four required characteristics: atomicity, consistency, isolation, and durability.
 Together, these attributes are known as the ACID model, which is a critical concept in the development of database management systems.
         - **Atomicity**: Database transactions must be atomic—­that is, they must be an “all-­or-­nothing” affair.
 If any part of the transaction fails, the entire transaction must be rolledback as if it never occurred.